ethereum/casper/README.md

 ### Step 2: Deploy Helper Contracts

 NOTE: In addition to the two helper contracts `msg_hasher` and `purity_checker` you also need to deploy the `rlp_decoder` contract.
-On a production chain, the `rlp_decoder` contract is already deployed and Vyper’s standard internal library knows it’s address and gives Vyper contracts access to some functionality at that address.
+On a production chain, the `rlp_decoder` contract is already deployed and Vyper’s standard internal library knows its address and gives Vyper contracts access to some functionality at that address.

-**When using a test chain, these helper contract must ALL be deployed before the Casper contract.
+**When using a test chain, these helper contracts must ALL be deployed before the Casper contract.
 The `rlp_decoder` should be deployed first.**

 NOTE: These helper contracts can be deployed via the pre-signed txs below.
 Instructions for compiling and deploying via other methods will soon be available, as these contracts are currently written in Serpent, and are in the process of being rewritten in Vyper LLL.